Programs & Services

 - Help protégés feel at ease in discussing any professional issues or strategies

 - Understand and empathize with circumstances and experiences

 - Make appropriate referrals to resources to facilitate professional development

 What are the responsibilities of a mentor and a protégé participating in the MAP E-Mentoring Initiative?

 IACME mentors are recruited from the corporations represented by IACME and can include any permanent employee therein.
 Recruitment efforts are primarily executed during the early spring semester so the program can begin in early fall.
 This portion of the recruitment process is led by the MAP E-Mentoring Liaisons.

-Protégé recruitment is primarily (but not exclusively) focused on underrepresented minority (URM) sophomores exiting the Mentor Advocate Partnership (MAP) program and completing their junior or senior year at MIT.
+Protégé recruitment is primarily (but not exclusively) focused on underrepresented minority (URM) students at MIT.
 This portion of the recruitment process is led by the OME Program Coordinator.
 Matches are based on interests listed in the application.